OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/README.md

 ## Summary

-Office Add-in commands enable developers to extend the Office user interface such as the Office Ribbon to create awesome, efficient to use add-ins.
-These samples show you how to use add-in commands in Excel, Word and PowerPoint add-ins.
+Office Add-in commands enable developers to extend the Office user interface such as the Office Ribbon to create awesome, efficient add-ins.
+These samples show you how to use add-in commands in Excel, Word, and PowerPoint add-ins.

-Here is how the samples look when running:
+Here's how the samples look when running:

 ### Excel